The Ultimate Kilimanjaro Packing List for Women

-The porters who carry your gear up the mountain have a weight limit of just 15 kg (32 lbs) which has to include things such as your sleeping bag, sleeping pad, clothes, electronics and toiletries, all stuffed into a giant waterproof duffel bag.
+The porters who carry your gear up the mountain have a weight limit of just 15 kg (32 lbs).
+This includes your sleeping bag, sleeping pad, clothes, electronics and toiletries, all stuffed into a giant waterproof duffel.
 If you’re a woman you may find that there’s a few extra items you’ll need to bring that your male hiking partners don’t.
-I’ve compiled a thorough Kilimanjaro packing list for women with useful tips that I learned from my recent trek on the mountain.
+I’ve compiled the ultimate Kilimanjaro packing list for women with useful tips that I learned from my recent treks on the mountain.

-Your base layer includes everything you’ll wear the first day or two on the mountain (and the last day) as well as your innermost layer for the cold days near the summit.
-They should consist of body-hugging, moisture-wicking polyester material, similar to what you’d wear for a standard gym workout.
+Your base layer includes everything you’ll wear the first and last day on the mountain as well as your innermost layer for the cold days near the summit.
+They should consist of body-hugging, moisture wicking polyester material, similar to what you’d wear for a standard gym workout.

 How many you bring depends on your body type.
 If you’re hot-natured you should consider having 2 pairs of capri leggings and just one pair of thermal leggings.
 If you get cold easily then I recommend the opposite.
-Because I’m overweight and hot-natured I don’t tend to get cold as easily.
+Because I’m plus size and hot-natured I don’t get cold as easily.
 I was wearing t-shirts in the evening while some of my fellow hikers were sporting their down jackets.
 What you pack really comes down to your own preference.

 - 1-2 pairs of capri leggings or shorts- Just your standard exercise pants but funky patterns/colors are strongly encouraged

-- 1-2 pairs of cold weather base layer leggings- like Under Armour ColdGear brand
+- 1-2 pairs of cold weather base layer leggings

 - 1-2 short-sleeved shirts- Cotton is okay since you’ll only be wearing these for a day or two

 - 1 wool blend base layer shirt– For the day before summit and Summit Day